Sywooch/wow-logo/README.md

 ## Some instructions:

-* Access to admin part by admin/admin url
+* Access admin dashboard by /admin url (only admin user can access it).
+* Login: admin
+* Password: admin

 ## Sources: